FREE Tutorial: Using Art & Magic WaterBorne © Air Dry Paints UPDATED May 2021

-Debbie Henshaw (They Never Grow Up Nursery) was a big help in developing these paints.
-The results can be seen on her blog: http://theynevergrowupnursery.blogspot.com/ Please note that WB paints, mediums, and the techniques have evolved a bit since she wrote her blog about them.
-Stay up to date here as I update this page as needed.
+Debbie Henshaw was a big help in developing these paints.
+The results can be seen on her blog: www.http://theynevergrowupnursery.blogspot.com/theynevergrowupnursery.blogspot.com/2012/11/art-and-magic-water-borne-air- dry.html Please note that WB paints, mediums, and the techniques have evolved a bit since she wrote her blog about them.
+Stay up to date on www.hunnybunsrebornsupply.com

-April Yap helped with ongoing research and development which is much appreciated.
-She also has an E-Book Class available to teach you how to use the paints. http://www.sweetiepienurserybyapril.com/eBooks.html
+April Yap and Angie Jones both helped with ongoing research and development which is much appreciated.

-FIRST: Wash all doll parts in hot water and dish detergent, & dry thoroughly.
+FIRST STEP: Wash all doll parts in hot water and dish detergent, & dry thoroughly.
 You MUST PREP the vinyl (and baked polymer clay sculpts) BEFORE PAINTING!
 Critical first step...do not skip it.
-Without a proper prep coat on bare, clean vinyl, the paint will bead up and won’t stick permanently.
+Without a proper prep coat on bare, clean vinyl, the paint may bead up and won’t stick permanently.
 No amount of “sealing” the paint will work if the paint isn’t sticking to the vinyl in the first place.

 MATERIALS & SUPPLIES:

-2. WaterBorne Clear Base Primer - Apply straight from bottle with a smooth cosmetic sponge.
-IF it gets too thick in time you can thin slightly with distilled water.
+2. Clear Base Primer: Apply straight from bottle with a smooth cosmetic sponge.
+IF it gets too thick over time you can thin slightly with distilled water.
 It will look a bit shiny as it dries and may feel a little sticky.
 This is NORMAL.
 Both will disappear as you add paint layers.

-5. Ultra Matte Gel can be used to mix in small amounts with your final WaterBorne layers to create a softer, velvety finish.
-It makes the paint thicker and easier to control. (it is sold separately on my site)
+5. Ultra Matte Gel can be used if you wish, to mix in small amounts with your final WaterBorne layers to create a softer, velvety finish.
+It makes the paint thicker and easier to control.
+Ultra Matte Gel is sold separately.